wayfair-archive/tesla/README.md

 ## Copyright and license
 Copyright 2013 Wayfair, LLC.

-Licensed under the BSD3 license, see LICENSE file.
+Tesla and Moq are Licensed under the BSD3 license, see LICENSE file.
+For the plink license, see LICENSE.plink. log4net and gelf4net are licensed under the Apache 2.0 license (http://logging.apache.org/log4net/license.html). xunit.net is licensed under the Ms-PL (http://xunit.codeplex.com/license)